About Tara Mandala

-- Ensure smooth workflow of repair tasks for residents and staff under the Facilities and Land Manager.
+- Ensure smooth workflow of maintenance and repair tasks for residents and staff under the direction of the Operations Director.

-- Participate in new systems, innovations, and approaches to operations working directly with the Facilities and Land Manager, Operations Director and Executive Director.
+- Participate in new systems, innovations, and approaches to operations working directly with the Operations Director and under the oversight of the Executive Director.

 - Oversee minor repairs with local contractors.